PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 Tests that need to be run with sudo **on unix systems** should be additionally marked with 'RequireSudoOnUnix' Pester tag.
 Similarly as above, we run the tests in Travis CI in two passes:
 - with sudo and 'RequireSudoOnUnix' tag only
-- with exclusion of tests with 'RequireSudoOnUnix' tags.
+- with exclusion of tests with 'RequireSudoOnUnix' tag.

 ### Selected Features